 Be authentic: forget about company pages

-LinkedIN is a human network.
+LinkedIn is a human network.
 Company pages should be banned from content strategies.
-They only serve as showcases when prospects want to know what you do.
+They only serve as a platform to showcase your solution when prospects want to know what you do.

-Already because the algorithm favors the content of individual accounts, in order to encourage business pages to pay to be visible.
+Already because the algorithm favors the content of individual accounts, in order to encourage business pages to pay for visibility.

 But also because we like to follow a person, to read content that is not hidden behind a brand.
-We like authenticity, emotion, reality.
+We like authenticity, emotion, connection.